What does it cost to have my driveway sealed?

 If you look around the web you will find differing opinions on this matter.
 Some say that you only need to seal your asphalt drive every 3-10 years.
 Others, every year.
 The real difficulty in determining what's right for you is weather.
 If you are in an area where you receive a great deal of rain and snow, or in an area where it freezes and thaws often, or in an area where the temperature reaches well over 100 degrees in the summer and your driveway is unprotected from the brutal rays of the sun, then you need to seal your driveway at least every other year.
 If you have some moderate weather, then maybe every three years.

 Let your vision be your guide.
 If your driveway is cracking or chipping before it is time for a new coat, then it would be a good idea to get quotes from a few asphalt repair companies.

 *Note.
 Do not seal a new asphalt driveway.
 This material needs to cure for 6 months before treatment is applied.

 Concrete driveways are more durable (and more prevalent) than asphalt driveways, so they don't need to be sealed as often.
 Even in the harshest of conditions, our contractors tell us that every five years is the right amount, and even longer in moderate climates.
 However, just as with asphalt, let your vision be your guide.
 If you notice cracking, even very slight cracking, contact a driveway contractor who will be able to tell you if you are in immediate need of sealing or if the problem is a deeper issue.

-Make your driveway last a long time.
-Use this link toSeal Driveway
+Make your driveway last longer.
+Use this link toSeal your Driveway

 What Does Driveway Sealing Cost?